How Ad Fraud Hurts Your Marketing and Product Strategy

 This is how both the marketing team and the product team could be blindsided by online ad fraud, which skews both marketing acquisition metrics like CPA and product metrics like LTV or active user ratios.
 So not only is the marketing team tricked into allocating budget to acquire useless leads but the product team ends up with inaccurate metrics.

 LTV is where Marketing and Product meet.
-Thanks to a well-calculated and granular LTV (down to traffic source), marketers can determine if traffic sources are bringing high quality users and can allocate reasonable CPAs for each source of traffic.
+Thanks to a well-calculated and granular LTV (down to traffic source), marketers can determine if traffic sources are bringing high-quality users and can allocate reasonable CPAs for each source of traffic.
 This leads to reaping a higher return on investment, of course.
-At the same time, product managers benefit from real user engagement metrics, hence, develop and optimize the product with substantially better data.
+At the same time, product managers benefit from real user engagement metrics, hence, they develop and optimize the product with substantially better data.
 LTV is a crucial metric to determine not only the marketing spend and resource allocation but also to craft a superior product strategy.